-- Indigenous-led HF4Y The Home Fire program is an innovative adaptation that has shown success in meeting the needs of Indigenous youth through cultural engagement. - HF4Y targeting young people involved with Child Protection Services The Without a Home study identified that 57% of homeless youth were once in care, and 47% were once in foster care or group homes.
+- HF4Y targeting young people involved with Child Protection Services The Without a Home study identified that 57% of homeless youth were once in care, and 47% were once in foster care or group homes.
 HF4Y can be adapted to support young people transitioning from care, even if they are not homeless. - HF4Y for youth leaving corrections There is a body of research that points to the fact that when we discharge people from prison into homelessness, the risk of reoffending goes up.
 HF4Y can be adapted as an important transitional support for young people leaving either the adult correctional system or the youth criminal justice system.